sct-pipeline/fmri-segmentation/README.md

-# Automatic Spinal Cord Segmentation on fMRI EPI Data
+# Automatic Spinal Cord Segmentation on gradient-echo EPI Data
 Repository for the project containing training information, model weights and inference instructions.
 The code is based on the [nnUNetv2 framework](https://github.com/MIC-DKFZ/nnUNet).
 Dataset used for this project is open-sourced!
 Find it [here](https://openneuro.org/datasets/ds005143/versions/1.2.0) on Openneuro.